 “You better get ready for the fight,” growled Jenson.
 “Unless you got any other complaints.”

 The fourth and final Sugar Ray vs Fullmer match, while action-packed, proved the most anti-climactic of the series.
-After being staggered by a right hand in round three and then pasted with numerous solid blows, Robinson faded, while Fullmer went on to win a unanimous decision after battering and bullying his legendary opponent about the ring.
-A ring which, in truth, was precisely eighteen feet by eighteen feet.
+After being staggered by a right hand in round three and then pasted with numerous solid blows, Robinson faded, while Fullmer went on to batter and bully his legendary opponent and win a unanimous decision.
+In a ring which, in truth, was precisely eighteen feet by eighteen feet.

 Decades later, after Marv Jenson died, his family found inside his steel safe a length of coiled metallic measuring tape.
 It was exactly two feet long. — Michael Carbert